-As a contractor you want to minimize the impact of risk to your business.
+As a contractor, you want to minimize the impact of risk to your business.
 So, how can you protect your business against financial loss as a result of property damage?
-Let’s look at 2 policies that are designed to protect against this: Contractors Liability and Builder’s Risk.
+Let’s look at 2 policies designed to protect against this: Contractors Liability and Builder’s Risk.

-This article will give you the low down on both types of insurance and what they offer your business.
+So in this article, we will give you the low down on both types of insurance and what they offer your business.
 Above all, we hope this will lessen the confusion.

 Contractors Liability insurance offers your business protection against damage to the property of a third-party.
-For example, you will be protected if your company damages a homeowner’s property.
-Say one of your crew accidentally breaks a client’s window during onsite work, or you drop a heavy tool onto a neighbor’s outdoor table.
+For example, you have protection if your company damages a homeowner’s property.
+On the other hand, say one of your crew accidentally breaks a client’s window during onsite work, or you drop a heavy tool onto a neighbor’s outdoor table.

 In addition to protection against third-party claims of property damage, your Contractor’s Liability also provides coverage for the following:

-Your business will be provided with coverage against injury claims by a third person.
+Your business has coverage against injury claims by a third person.

-Note: Coverage is not extended to your employees.
+Note: Coverage does not extend to your employees.
 For this, you require Workers Compensation.

 Protects your company against claims related to services you have completed or products produced.
-For instance, If the work undertaken by your company causes harm to your client, you will be insured if the client wants to hold you liable for costs.
+For instance, if the work undertaken by your company causes harm to your client, you’re insured if the client wants to hold you liable for costs.

-Something like using a photograph of work completed for promotional purposes without authorization from the client could lead to you being sued.
+Something like using a photograph of work completed for promotional purposes without authorization from the client could be sued.

-You are accused of taking a slogan from another building firm to use as your own.
+Accused of taking a slogan from another building firm to use as your own?

-Contractor’s Liability provides coverage to deal with claims that you have infringed on others copyrights in your business’s advertising.
+Under those circumstances, Contractor’s Liability provides coverage to deal with claims where you have infringed on others’ copyrights in your business’s advertising.

 Builder’s Risk insurance offers your construction business protection for property damage resulting from fire, weather, and vandalism.
-Sounds very similar to Contractors Liability, but it isn’t.
+But this sounds very similar to Contractors Liability, right?

 Note: A Builder’s Risk policy may be necessary to show proof of insurance to comply with local city, county, and state building codes and is often a condition attached to contracts.